 Sondgrass played for Scotland at all youth levels and made his senior debut in February 2011 against Northern Ireland.
-He retired from international football in 2019 having won 28 caps and scored 7 goals including a hattrick against Malta in September 2016.
+He retired from international football in 2019 having won 28 caps and scored 7 goals including a hattrick against Malta in September 2016 – his final cap came in October 2019 against Russia.

 Date/Place of Birth: 7 September 1987, Glasgow